History of Young Women’s Resource Center

 It was with that sentiment in mind that the Young Women’s Resource Center was founded as a place where young girls and women could go to deal with feelings of inadequacy, avoid the juvenile justice system and be provided with resources that would aid them in finding a positive direction for their lives.
 More than that, it was founded as a positive place for girls and young women of any background or station, a place where they could go to be safe and happy.

-For nearly 40 years, the Young Women’s Resource Center has been a place for young women to feel free to be themselves.
+For more than 40 years, the Young Women’s Resource Center has been a place for young women to feel free to be themselves.
 Now, the YWRC serves more than 1,000 girls and young women every year through programs that are always changing to fit the current social climate in which young women live, but it has never wavered in its commitment to the founding vision of Louise Rosenfield Noun which sought to give women a place to be safe, be heard and to live a life of possibilities.
 Her legacy lives on in every girl who is affected positively by the Young Women’s Resource Center.